KamalAtGitHub/Analysis-on-Teaching-Ratings-Data-using-Python/README.md

 The primary objectives of this analysis include:

 1. Exploring the dataset to understand key features.
-2. Cleaning and preprocessing the data to ensure accuracy.
-3. Performing statistical analysis to uncover patterns in teaching ratings.
+2. Performing statistical analysis to uncover patterns in teaching ratings.

 ## Key Features of Analysis